Distraught Innu leader issues plea for troubled youth after son’s death

+Simeon Tshakapesh, deputy grand chief of the Innu Nation, says his boy, Thunderheart, took his own life May 24 after two years of treatment for solvent abuse — much of which took place far from his home in Natuashish.

+“He was in the system and he took his life,” Tshakapesh said in an interview Wednesday.
+“He was damaged physically, mentally, spiritually and emotionally.
+He wasn’t the same.
+He couldn’t recover.”

-An aboriginal leader in Labrador who recently lost his 16-year-old son to suicide is calling on the federal and provincial governments to dramatically alter the way they treat Innu youth with substance abuse problems.
+Despite his deep sorrow and anger, Tshakapesh is now calling on the federal and provincial governments to dramatically alter the way they treat aboriginal youth with substance abuse problems.

+In particular, the deputy chief says he wants funding for a multicultural youth treatment centre to be built in central Labrador.

-Simeon Tshakapesh, deputy grand chief of the Innu Nation, has written an intensely raw account of how the Innu of Labrador have suffered over the years, and he says the province’s Department of Children, Seniors and Social Development failed his son, Thunderheart, who died only two weeks ago.
+Earlier in the day, he released an open letter that includes an intensely raw account of how the Innu of Labrador have suffered over the years.
+The poignant missive also makes it clear that Tshakapesh believes the province’s Department of Children, Seniors and Social Development failed his son.

-“In this instance, the system demonstrably failed my son, just as it is failing many other indigenous youth,” Tshakapesh says in an open letter released Wednesday.
-“The question for me now is, how did the system fail him so badly and what can be done to change this situation.”
+“The question for me now is, how did the system fail him so badly and what can be done to change this situation?”
+Tshakapesh asks in the letter, which offers a solution.

-Despite his deep sorrow and anger, Tshakapesh says he wants to see the provincial and federal governments invest in an Innu-led project that would put an end to the removal of children and youth from their communities – as his son was for two years.
+He say he wants to see the provincial and federal governments invest in an Innu-led project that would put an end to the removal of children and youth from their communities.

-“We need to start from a place we know well and then move forward,” he says in the letter.

 While the removal process may keep vulnerable youth safe and sober, it also destroys connections to their family, language and community, Tshakapesh says.